QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 * otherwise find the previous element and make a manual insert

 Iterators are a way to iterate a list/set of objects.
-We are returning our iterator but we will have to code it.
+We are returning our iterator, but we will have to code it.

 ```java